arjunramani3/arjunramani3.github.io/_pages/about.md

 ---

 I'm a student at Stanford studying economics, mathematics, and computer science.
 My research interests include understanding the drivers of innovation, the consequences of monetary policy to inequality, and how individuals/groups can be empowered to make more impactful choices.
 I am writing my senior thesis on how work-from-home is affecting real estate markets.
+You can read about my latest findings at [SIEPR](https://siepr.stanford.edu/research/publications/donut-effect-how-covid-19-shapes-real-estate) and [CEPR Vox](https://voxeu.org/article/doughnut-effect-covid-19-cities).

 ### In addition to research, here are some other things I care about